 a smooth coat, blue merle border collie.
 Found wondering around

 Ohio at around 1 year old in February 2016, he has now settled in and

-taken over our household :-) He has just started in puppy
+taken over our household :-) He has only just started running in agility.

 I provide trial secretary services for USDAA Clubs in the North East

 USA.
 I have secretaried everything from a sanctioned match, small

 and large trials, to the large North East Regional many times, on up

 A “trial secretary for the people”, I strive to make each trial